Adaptive Reinforcement Learning for Unobservable Random Delays: Actor-Critic with Delay Adaptation

 This model-based policy can also be applied in the constant-delay setting to achieve decent performance.
-We evaluate how this compares against a direct MLP function approximator in Appendix \ref{app:evaluation-bpql-mda-cda}, where we implement and evaluate the model-based policy in the BPQL algorithm.
+We evaluate how this compares against a direct MLP function approximator in Appendix \ref{app:evaluation-bpql-mda-cda}, where the model-based policy is implemented in the BPQL algorithm.